oplS17projects/Simple-Gomoku/XIAOLING_ZHENG.md

 This project implements a strategic board game Gomoku using Scheme.
 My and my partner used Dr.Racket and racket libraries to create interface and internal game structure.
 The game we created allows both PVP and PVE mode.
 However, the PVE mode only works as a concept due to time limit.

-I focued on internal game structure, two main parts I did was creating game classes and goal-test.
+I focused on internal game structure, two main parts I did was creating game classes and goal-test.
 Game classes are based on racket/class library, while goal-test used some techqniues from the OPL class.

 **Authorship note:** All of the code described here was written by myself.